krisdoyon/seeds/README.md

 In general, creating this app was great practice with slightly more complex state mangement.
 Some additional situations that I had to come up with solutions for included:

 - Preventing the user from adding a higher quantity of an item to the cart than are currently in stock.
-- Addressing edge cases of users already having items in their cart when test orders are loaded or all orders are cleared.
+- Addressing edge cases of users already having items in their cart when test orders are loaded or when all orders are cleared.
 - Updating the "in stock" quantities in all appropriate places when orders are placed.

 # Data